 Most of our students tell us they live on less than we allow.
 The living expenses portion of the Cost of Attendance Budget is based on surveys of our students and is made up of the following maximum figures:

 |Utilities (including renter’s insurance)||$145|

 |Food and household supplies||$315

-The Financial Aid Office will hold a “Money Talks” Budgeting seminar for first-year students in October.
+The Financial Aid Office will meet with each first year student with aid in the fall term.
 We strongly suggest that all students who are borrowing money for living expenses either bring their budget or come prepared to make a budget.